-Overview of the Report Builder on Entuity Network Analytics (ENA)
+Overview of the Report Builder in Entuity Network Analytics (ENA)

-This article is going to show you the overview of the Report Builder in Entuity Network Analytics to have better control of your network management when navigating around your network.
+This article is going to show you the overview of the Report Builder in Entuity Network Analytics giving you better control of your network management when navigating around your network.